 How urgently do you need to sell your whisky?

 If you need to raise money fast, you may have to settle for selling your whisky at a lower price that what it is truly worth.
 However, if you are not in a rush and are prepared to wait for the buyers to come to you, you’ll be in a stronger position to sell your bottle at your asking price.

 If the same bottle of whisky as yours is selling for R1000 in the shops, how much is your bottle worth?

 Let’s use the analogy of buying a car.
 You drive a shiny, new car off the showroom floor and then decide to sell it a short while later.
 Can you sell it for what you bought it for?
 No, of course not!
 The second-hand/used car prices are quite a lot lower than new car prices*.
 You shouldn’t expect any different when looking to determine the value of your whisky.

 * There are some exceptions here.
 If you bought a classic sports car, it may appreciate in value over time.
 The same applies to some whiskies.

-Do you sell bottles individually or as a collection?
+Do you sell your bottles of whisky individually or as a collection?

 This is a harder question to answer.
 Quite simply, it depends on what you have.
 If, for example, you’ve got a collection of all the Macallan age statement releases (10, 12, 15, 18, 25, 30, etc) then it would be better to sell them as a set.
 If you have a bit of everything, then it may make more sense to let the bottles go individually.

-Do I sell to an individual or a bottlestore/bar/restaurant?
+Do I sell my whisky to an individual or a bottlestore/bar/restaurant?

 Both buyer and seller will always want to make the best deal possible for themselves.
 A collector who is looking to complete a set in his/her collection will pay more for your whisky than someone running a business.
 Business owners operate on tight margins, so the less they have to pay for the whisky, the more they can earn from it.